 First, the Youth Summary Report.

-The Youth Summary Report have become a fan favorite at Plummer, so much so that it holds the acronym YSR and demand for more data expanded the report into five parts.
-Yes, the report is so big that we had to split it into five parts.
+The Youth Summary Reports have become a fan favorite at Plummer, so much so that it holds the acronym YSR and demand for more data expanded the report into six parts.
+Yes, the report is so big that we had to split it into six parts.

 This report searches for a single youth and then creates profiles for each youth based on their total participation in all Plummer programming.
 The YSR has summaries for profiles, treatment planning, and one part for each of the three outcomes areas.